Architectural Facade Elements: A Complete Guide to How They Are Made

 1/11

-Cement products have water absorption; they get wet.
+Cement products absorb water; they get wet.

 The process of installing the decorative concrete fragments